hajimes/mmh3/README.md

 From the version 5.0.0, `mmh3` functions accept only **unsigned** 32-bit integer seeds to enable faster type-checking and conversion.
-However, this change may cause issues if you need to calculate hash values using negative seeds within the range of the signed 32-bit integers.
-For instance, [Telegram-iOS](https://github.com/TelegramMessenger/Telegram-iOS) uses `-137723950` as a hard-coded seed.
+However, this change may cause issues if you need to calculate hash values using negative seeds within the range of signed 32-bit integers.
+For instance, [Telegram-iOS](https://github.com/TelegramMessenger/Telegram-iOS) uses `-137723950` as a hard-coded seed (bitwise equivalent to `4157243346`).
 To handle such cases, you can convert a signed 32-bit integer to its unsigned equivalent by applying a bitwise AND operation with `0xffffffff`.
-Here's an example:
+Here's an
+example:

 ```pycon
 >>> mmh3.hash(b"quux", 4294967295)